USS S-17: 1940–1944

 S-17 was recommissioned on 16 December 1940.
-After voyages to Bermuda, S-17 operated in the Panama Canal area from December 1941 to February 1942.
+After voyages to Bermuda, S-17 operated in the Panama Canal area, from December 1941 to February 1942.

 On 28 February 1942, she was operating at periscope depth when a United States Marine Corps plane dropped a 100 lb bomb targeting her periscope.
-Later in the day, the same or a different Marine Corps plane dropped a 100 lb bomb that landed within 50 yd of her while she was on the surface.
+Later in the day the same, or a different Marine Corps, plane dropped another 100-lb bomb, that landed within 50 yd of her, while she was on the surface.
 S-17 suffered no damage or casualties in either incident.